Xaldovah/alx-system_engineering-devops/0x19-postmortem/README.md

 •	The configuration got a facelift, with a spa day for the connection pool—max connections were adjusted, and its efficiency got a makeover.
 •	Database queries attended therapy sessions and came out optimized and rejuvenated.
 ## Corrective and Preventative Measures:
-•	Improvements:
+### Improvements:
     •	Introduced a snazzy new monitoring system with a dash of pizzazz to detect potential database drama.
     •	Automated testing for the database connection pool, turning it into a responsible adult.
     •	Scheduled regular performance audits, the equivalent of a health check for our systems.
-•	Tasks:
+### Tasks:
     • TODO: Patch Nginx Server: Giving Nginx a fresh coat of paint, ensuring it stays in style.
     •	TODO: Add Memory Monitoring: Implemented a memory lifeguard to prevent any potential drowning incidents.

-~ In a world of tech jargon and debugging blues, our web service decided to take a leisurely stroll through the realm of performance issues.
+*In a world of tech jargon and debugging blues, our web service decided to take a leisurely stroll through the realm of performance issues.
 Join us as we uncover the misadventures of a misconfigured database connection pool, the unsung hero in this tale.
 Will it emerge from its slumber, or will the web service continue its quest for the perfect nap?
-Buckle up for a rollercoaster of emotions, drama, and a touch of tech therapy.
+Buckle up for a rollercoaster of emotions, drama, and a touch of tech therapy.*